mnneeltakemail2/testNeel3/development-and-api/client-libraries/waves-transactions.md

 }
 ```

-Now you are able to POST it to Waves API or store for future purpose or you can add another signature from other party:
+Now you are able to POST it to Neel API or store for future purpose or you can add another signature from other party:

 ```js
 const otherPartySeed = '18f6edd4c8d647b4ba5ed366093ef5b8d0c4d8b3a6154a2b876f54773a678781'